Digital Video Articles, Tutorials, Guides & Q & A

 Practice Safe Surfing

-If you surf the Internet with your smart TV’s web browser, then avoid visiting suspicious sites.
+If you surf the Internet with your smart TV’s web browser, avoid visiting suspicious sites.

 Avoid downloading apps from these sites, too.